 - 5. Do I need to register my guns in Nevada?

-Also see our overview of Nevada firearms crimes for more information on Nevada gun offenses.
+Also see our overview of Nevada firearms laws and crimes for more information on Nevada gun offenses.

 No, you do not need a license to own or buy a gun in Nevada.2